ArtifactDB/SewerRat/README.md

 Symbolic links in the specified directory are treated differently depending on their target.
 If the directory contains symbolic links to files, the contents of the target files can be indexed as long as the link has one of the `base` names.
+All file information (e.g., modification time, owner) is taken from the link target, not the link itself;
+SewerRat effectively treats the symbolic link as a proxy for the target file.
 If the directory contains symbolic links to other directories, these will not be recursively traversed.

 SewerRat will periodically update the index by inspecting all of its registered directories for new content.